dheerajchand/resume_generator/outputs/software/modern_clean/md/dheeraj_chand_software_modern_clean.md

 *Political Technology Development*

-- Developed software solutions for political campaigns and advocacy groups using PHP and JavaScript
+- Developed software solutions for political campaigns and advocacy groups using `PHP` and ``Java`Script`
 - Built web applications for voter engagement and campaign management
 - Integrated third-party APIs and data sources for campaign tools
 - Collaborated with political strategists to translate requirements into technical solutions